- Practice Areas

 However, the non-economic compensation is a different story.
 This type of compensation is paid to the injured individual to compensate them for the suffering that they alone have been through.
 It would not be fair for a spouse the benefit from this type of compensation if the pain and suffering and loss of enjoyment of life did not affect them.
 In general, we will find that the non-economic portion of the personal injury settlement will be considered separate property for the purposes of a divorce in California.

 If you are involved in an ongoing personal injury case but are also going through a divorce, you need to speak to an attorney as soon as possible.
-In fact, we strongly suggest that you work with a personal injury attorney in Orange County to handle your injury case and a divorce attorney to handle the divorce case.
+In fact, we strongly suggest that you work with a personal injury attorney to handle your injury case and a divorce attorney to handle the divorce case.
 Your two attorneys can communicate with one another about the best steps moving forward to ensure that you are protected throughout this process.